faststeak/IA-smb_status/README.md

 # IA-smb_status V1.0

 This Input Add-on runs a PowerShell script to query the SMB configuration of Windows systems.
+It also has PowerShell  inputs for environments that have restricted unsigned PowerShell scripts.

 ## Installation